Decoding the Volume of a Pyramid with a Rectangular Base: A complete walkthrough

 Derivation of the Formula: A Journey into Geometric Reasoning

 Imagine a rectangular prism that has the same rectangular base (length 'l' and width 'w') and the same height 'h' as the pyramid.
 The volume of this prism is simply l * w * h.
 Now, consider three identical rectangular pyramids that can be assembled to perfectly fill the rectangular prism.
-Each pyramid occupies one-third of the prism's volume.
+Still, each pyramid occupies one-third of the prism's volume.
 This visual representation intuitively demonstrates why the volume of a single rectangular pyramid is (1/3) * l * w * h.

 Step-by-Step Calculation: A Practical Approach